-UCD has set aside on-campus rooms for graduate students.
-For up-to-date information and allocation policy regarding on-campus accommodation please see www.ucd.ie/residences.
+UCD has set aside on-campus rooms for undergraduate students who alert us to their need for accommodation before July 1 2017.
+Up-to-date information and allocation policy will be sent out to you directly by email.

 You will find information about on-campus and offcampus accommodation on: